kdonnelly007/dfhack-scripts/docs/embark-anyone.rst

 Note
 -----
-Non-dwarven civs have their own mechanics which can render fortress mode difficult or unplayable.
+Non-dwarven civs have their own mechanics and are likely to lack recipes which can render fortress mode difficult or unplayable.
 Preparing carefully is advised, and some crucial items may need to be spawned in with other DFHack tools (e.g. `gui/create-item`).
+Additionally, missing crafting recipes can be added using `add-recipe`.